-605 Managerial Economics.
+- 605 Managerial Economics.
 An exploration of the major concepts of macro and microeconomics as they affect business managers.
 Macroeconomics topics will include an examination of major economic theories; the workings of the monetary and banking system, including the Federal Reserve System; the nature of economic cycles; and the impact of inflation, interest rate changes, and government economic policy.
 Microeconomics topics will include production and cost structure; product and resource markets; pricing models, and measures of economic competition.
 This course assumes prior undergraduate economics coursework.
-Credit 3 hours.
+Credit 3 hours. - 610 e-Commerce.

-610 e-Commerce.
 Conveys the principles of e-Commerce.
 This involves leveraging the Internet resources into a redefinition of what it means to market products and services in a world awash with communication channels that literally reach the world in an instant and with great efficiency.
-Credit 3 hours.
+Credit 3 hours - 615 Financial Analysis and Management.
+Covers a broad range of financial topics of interest to managers of large and small businesses.
+Included are debt and equity issuance; the stock market and business